zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

-This example used numpy as a data-structure to store the state of the model, but the API is very general, and as long as it can be passed by reference any data structure can be used to track the state and pass it to the update function.
+This example used numpy as a data-structure to store the state of the model, but the API is very general, and as long as it can be passed by reference any data structure can be used to track the state and pass the relevant parts of it to the update function.

+The scheduling is also very general, in this case the model was designed to update all the agents at fixed steps, but you could just as well use `datetime` as a variable, or have agents act at different intervals.

 For more examples see [here](https://github.com/zombie-einstein/functional_abm/tree/master/examples) in the repo.